-At the outset, we must remember that while we’ve been living with COVID-19 only for over a year, we do know some significant facts about its impact on pregnancy.
-More data surfaces as the virus is continually studied.
-Recent research shows that pregnant women are at greater risk for severe illness (requiring hospitalizations and/or ICU stays) or death from COVID-19 infections than previously thought; and there are studies showing increased rates of miscarriage and stillbirth as a result of infection.
+We’ve been living with COVID-19 for two years now, and we know some significant facts about its impact on pregnancy.
+As we get further into the pandemic, more and more studies about the virus and its impact are released.
+From the beginning, doctors have cautioned that pregnant people are at greater risk for severe illness (requiring hospitalizations and/or ICU stays) or death from COVID-19 infections and research confirms that.
+Data also has shown increased rates of miscarriage and stillbirth as a result of infection, and adverse outcomes are particularly acute amongst the unvaccinated.
+Experts say that the omicron variant doesn’t change these previous studies.

 Here are our quick reminders: